Line 3 Scarborough: Route

-The line follows a roughly upside-down L-shaped route when viewed northwards: first northward from Kennedy station, paralleling the Canadian National Railway / GO Transit's Stouffville line tracks, between Kennedy Road and Midland Avenue, 4 km to Ellesmere Road; then eastward between Ellesmere Road and Progress Avenue, through Scarborough City Centre to McCowan Road.
-The north–south section of the route, where it follows the Stouffville line tracks, is at ground level; the shorter east–west section (except for the ground-level yard) is elevated, as is the Kennedy terminus.
-The line dives briefly underground just north of Ellesmere station to cross under the Stouffville line tracks.
-After that, it is elevated towards McCowan station.
-Two stations, Kennedy and Scarborough Centre, have accessible elevators as those two are the busiest stations of Line 3.
+The line followed a roughly inverted L-shaped route when viewed northwards: first from Kennedy station, paralleling the Canadian National Railway / GO Transit's Stouffville line tracks, between Kennedy Road and Midland Avenue, 4 km to Ellesmere Road; then eastward between Ellesmere Road and Progress Avenue, through Scarborough City Centre to McCowan Road.
+The north–south section of the route, where it followed the Stouffville line tracks, was at ground level; the shorter east–west section (except for the ground-level yard) was elevated, as was the Kennedy terminus.
+The line dove briefly underground just north of Ellesmere station to cross under the Stouffville line tracks.
+After that, it was elevated towards McCowan station.
+Two stations, Kennedy and Scarborough Centre, were the only stations on the line to have accessible elevators as those two were the busiest stations on Line 3.

-From 2 a.m. to 6 a.m. (to 8 a.m. on Sundays), when Line 3 is not operating, the 302 Kingston Rd-McCowan Blue Night bus serves the same area.
-The 302 originates at Bingham Loop, where it connects with the 322 Coxwell bus that travels to the west, as well as Route 324 Victoria Park that runs north.
+From 2 a.m. to 6 a.m. (to 8 a.m. on Sundays), when Line 3 was not operating, the 302 Kingston Rd-McCowan Blue Night bus served the same area.
+The 302 originates at Bingham Loop, where it connects with the 322 Coxwell bus that travelled to the west, as well as Route 324 Victoria Park that runs north.
 From the loop, Route 302 travels east along Kingston Road to Brimley Road, then north along Brimley Road to Danforth Road, then north on McCowan Road to Steeles Avenue.
 With the exception of McCowan station, it does not pass near any of the rapid transit stations, though other night bus services pass near stations.
-Bus service is extended on Sundays because the rapid transit lines start at 8 a.m. (beginning January 3, 2016) instead of the usual 6 a.m. start.
-Service frequency is 30 minutes.
+Bus service was extended on Sundays because the rapid transit lines started at 8 a.m. (beginning January 3, 2016) instead of the usual 6 a.m. start.
+Service frequency was 30 minutes.
+Route 302 continues to operate after the line's closure.

-The frequency for this line is 4–5 minutes during peak periods and 5–6 minutes during off-peak periods.
+The frequency for this line was 4 to 5 minutes during peak periods and 5 to 6 minutes during off-peak periods.